jamedina09/fates-unofficial-local-machine-setup/README.md

-# FATES Unofficial Installation Guide on Local Machines - Work-In-Progress
+# FATES (and CTSM) Unofficial Installation Guide on Local Machines - Work-In-Progress

 This repository provides an **unofficial guide** for installing the FATES program on various operating systems.
 The instructions are divided by platform and software requirements.